Todd Dantzler Named 2012 Realtor of the Year

 ORLANDO, Fla., Aug.
-26, 2014 /PRNewswire-USNewswire/ -- Florida Realtors® recognized Dean Asher, 2013 Florida Realtors president, as its 2014 Realtor of the Year.
-The award – one of several – was presented during the state association's recent annual Conference & Trade Expo at Rosen Shingle Creek in Orlando, Fla.
+27, 2012 /PRNewswire/ -- Florida Realtors® recognized Todd Dantzler, 2000 president of the state Realtor association, as its 2012 Realtor of the Year.
+The award – one of several – was presented during Florida Realtors' recent annual Convention & Trade Expo at the Marriott World Center in Orlando, Fla.

-Florida Realtors has presented Realtor of the Year and Associate Realtor of the Year awards for more than 50 years.
+"This is a surprise," said Dantzler upon accepting the award.
+"Being a Realtor – it's been my life.
+It's who I am."
+Florida Realtors has presented both the Realtor of the Year and Associate Realtor of the Year awards for more than 50 years.
 Winners are honored as the greatest individual lifetime contributors to their local Realtor board, community, state association and the National Association of Realtors (NAR).

 Associate Realtor of the Year

 Florida Realtors honored Joan Alipo of the Jupiter-Tequesta-Hobe Sound Association of Realtors (JTHS) as Associate Realtor of the Year.